'Mudlines- Tricia Dobson' part of Jeremy Staples project ( RADF-19003)

-The RADF grant is seen as seed funding to kick-start and assist new and emerging artists and creatives in the region.
-The funding cycle is available for two rounds a year as well as a RADF Quick Response round which is open all year depending on the funds available.
+The RADF grant is seen as seed funding to kick-start and assist emerging and semi-professional artists and creatives in the region.
+The funding cycle is available for two rounds a year as well as a RADF Quick Response round which is open all year depending on the availability of funds.

 There are two types of funding available with community project funding (up to a maximum of $10,000) and professional development/quick response funding for individuals or groups ($2,000 or $4,000 respectively).

 Below are the dates for the 2023-24 RADF grant rounds.

 - ROUND 1 opens 2 October 2023 and closes at midnight on the 1 November 2023

 - ROUND 2 opens 19 February 2024 and closes at midnight on the 1 April 2024

 To find out more about RADF grants and the next fund round, click on the 'More Info' button below.